 A facilitator guide should be developed to include all instructions and information to be presented to panelists.
 This helps to assure that the process is implemented in a standardized manner across the different panel meetings and grade levels.
 The facilitator guide should be the basis for training facilitators for the specifics of the ALS process, and the facilitators should be made aware that they are to follow the guide.
-The guide must emphasize that facilitators are to present a neutral position and that their role is not to persuade the panelists.
+The guide and training of facilitators must emphasize that they are to present a neutral position and that their role is not to persuade the panelists.